-Upon learning of an Unusual Occurrence or an emergency having the potential of becoming an Unusual Occurrence, the watch commander of the involved Area shall designate a supervisor or senior officer as acting watch commander and shall immediately go to the LAFD Incident Command Post (ICP) and assume command of police operations.
-If appropriate, the watch commander shall implement Area Standing Plans and initiate and command and control move up.
+Upon learning of an incident or an emergency having the potential of becoming an Unusual Occurrence (UO), the watch commander of the involved Area shall designate a supervisor or senior officer as acting watch commander.
+The watch commander shall immediately go to the LAFD Incident Command Post (ICP) and assume command of police operations.
+If appropriate, the watch commander shall implement an Area Standing Plan and initiate command and control move up.

-During the early stages of an Unusual Occurrence (prior to activation of the DOC), it is essential that communications between the police operations and the concerned area station remain open.
-The watch commander assuming command of police operations shall establish an open telephone line (when possible) or use a tactical frequency to accomplish these communications links.
+During the early stages of a UO (prior to activation of the DOC), it is essential that communications between the police operations and the concerned Area station remain open.
+The watch commander, assuming command of police operations, shall establish an open telephone line (when possible) or use a tactical frequency to accomplish these communications links.

 The Area Watch Commander shall:

-O Go to the scene and assume command of police operations.
-Take this guide with you.
+Go to the scene and assume command of police operations and take this guide with him/her.

-- O Join and/or establish an Incident/Unified Command Post with LAFD. - O Ensure that an updated situation estimate has been communicated to Communications Division and the DOC: - Location of the emergency. - Size of the involved area (actual and potential). - · Apparent direction of the fire. - Type of area (business, residential, hillside, etc.). - Ingress/egress routes for emergency vehicles. - Additional Department personnel required and location of Staging Area.
+- O Join and/or establish an Incident/Unified Command Post with LAFD. - O Ensure that an updated situation estimate has been communicated to Communications Division and the DOC: - Location of the emergency. - Size of the involved area (actual and potential). - Apparent direction of the fire. - Type of area (business, residential, hillside, etc.). - Ingress/egress routes for emergency vehicles. - Additional Department personnel required and location of Staging Area.
 (Emphasize numbers of people, not units.) - Location and radio designation of the police operations. - O Declare a Tactical Alert (if required). - O Advise responding personnel of the appropriate officer-safety considerations.
-For brushfire survival information refer to Page 30 of the Supervisors Field Operations Guide (FOG) Incident Checklists/Fires. - O Dispatch personnel to maintain: - Perimeter control to keep unauthorized vehicles and pedestrians out of the area, in accordance with direction from the LAFD Incident Commander. - Ingress/egress routes for emergency vehicles. - If evacuations have occurred, establish interior patrols where practical.

-Note: In a fire emergency, the LAFD Incident Commander has the responsibility to determine if an area will be closed, what the boundaries of the closed area will be, and what entry criteria will be used.
-Generally, there is no legal authority to keep out members of the Press who have valid passes.
-Additionally, LAFD may issue Fire Line Passes to selected persons (see ACCESS INTO CLOSED AREAS, Page 6).

-O If the LAFD Incident Commander orders evacuation of an area, refer to Page 27 of the Supervisor's FOG- Incident Checklists/Evacuations.
-(Evacuation notifications for brushfires are the responsibility of LAFD and will be ordered by the LAFD through their established emergency notification protocols)

-Note: LAFD has a policy that residents may remain in the closed area to attempt to protect their homes during brushfires.
+For brushfire survival information refer to Page 30 of the Supervisor's Field Operations Guide (FOG) Incident Checklists/Fires. - O Dispatch personnel to maintain: - Perimeter control to keep unauthorized vehicles and pedestrians out of the area, in accordance with direction from the LAFD Incident Commander. - Ingress/egress routes for emergency vehicles. - If evacuations have occurred, establish interior patrols where practical. - NOTE: In a fire emergency, the LAFD IC has the responsibility to determine if an area will be closed, what the boundaries of the closed area will be, and what entry criteria will be used.
+Generally, there is no legal authority to keep members of the Press with valid passes out of a closed area.
+Additionally, LAFD may issue Fire Line Passes to selected persons (see ACCESS INTO CLOSED AREAS, Page 6 of this document). - O If the LAFD IC orders evacuation of an area, refer to Page 27 of the Supervisor's FOG-Incident Checklists/Evacuations.
+(Evacuation notifications for brushfires are the responsibility of LAFD and will be ordered by the LAFD through their established emergency notification protocols.) - NOTE: The LAFD has a policy that residents may remain in the closed area to attempt to protect their homes during brushfires.
 Officers shall attempt to identify residents and complete a Field Interview Report (Form 15.43.00) for all residents that remain in the closed area.
 The Field Interview Report shall be forwarded to police operations in the Incident/Unified Command Post.
 For Specialized Resources, refer to Pages 11-12 of this Guide.

-REAL-TIME ANALYSIS AND CRITICAL RESPONSE DIVISION/DEPARTMENT OPERATIONS CENTER
+DEPARTMENT OPERATIONS CENTER / REAL-TIME ANALYSIS AND CRITICAL RESPONSE DIVISION